flegh113/FxWordlist/README.md

 - **_SOFT_**
 command: python main.py informations.txt -m soft

-1.Description :
+1. Description :
 >> Soft mode is used to generate small password lists.
 As a result, most of the program's functions will be toned down, allowing you to do less work.

-2.Why use this mode ?
+2. Why use this mode ?
 >> This mode doesn't involve any great complexity of passwords, which means it can be used as a basis for breaking a password that isn't very complex/robust.

 ---------------------------------------------------------------------------------------------------------